jsatk/jsatk.us/content/dotplan.md

 ### 09-06-2020

 I need to move my sbcl installation from brew to asdf.
+I need to install quicklist as part of my Makefile.